Kitten Info When Adopting One Of Our Babies

 the stress of surgery on their kitten a couple of months later.
 (Borrowed from Raglin Ragdolls)

 Our British Babies prices are dependent on coat length, sex and colouring.
 POA for individual babies.
-Payable as a R1000 deposit and balance on handover.
+Payable as a R1000 deposit and balance on handover / 1 week prior to homecoming if flying.